mozilla/skywriter/docs/embedding/building.html.markdown

 dynamic_plugins
 :   list of plugins that should be available for dynamic loading.
 These will
-    end up in a "plugins" directory and their metadata will be available to your Embedded Bespin plugin system
+    end up in a "plugins" directory and their metadata will be available to your Embedded Skywriter plugin system

 search_path
 :   provide a list of relative (to the current directory) or absolute paths